hemidactylus/ubq2/README.md

     * an upstart job for the checkbeat

 - Slowness in editing counters: to investigate.
 After 'save counter' there's sometimes a 1-2 sec delay before the ep_counters endpoint is queried.
-Seemingly out-of-my-code, perhaps DB related?
+Seemingly out-of-my-code, perhaps DB related (i.e. race condition on transaction)?

-- Email alert also if back-online and within time-window (and had sent email!)
+- A date-based index for stat tables with historical data

 - A special system-alert table to log special events such as cannot-send-email and such